 Submarine activity off the Mayo coast was intense throughout the Battle of the Atlantic.
 Reacting to the rumours of U-boats receiving assistance along Ireland’s western seaboard in 1939, British naval intelligence dispatched submarines to search for U-boats off the west coast.
-This secret mission resulted in the only recorded account we have of a British naval vessel docking in a Mayo harbour during the Battle of the Atlantic.
+This secret mission resulted in the only recorded account we have of a British naval vessel entering in a Mayo harbour during the Battle of the Atlantic.

 As early as October 1939, the British submarine H 33 was hunting U-boats off Eagle Island and patrolled at periscope depth off the Inishkea Islands where the crew listened on hydrophones for German submarines.

 Another British submarine H 43 was also covertly patrolling off the Mayo coast in company with HMS Tamura, an armed Q ship (a heavily armed merchant ship with concealed weaponry, designed to lure submarines into making surface attacks).
 Tamura was disguised as a fishing trawler allowing her to search the bays and harbours along the west coast for U-boats whose whereabouts if found would be betrayed to the shadowing submarine escort.

 On a bitterly cold January 18, 1940, Tamura, crewed by Royal Navy personnel, dropped anchor at Blacksod.
 Captain W. R. Fell, Commander of the clandestine trawler, recorded how coastwatchers from Termon Hill Lookout Post rowed alongside the trawler.
 He “found that the people in Blacksod knew nothing of any U-boat having been there.
 The Coast Watchers now wear uniforms.
 They were… most anxious to help in any way they could while having no suspicions as to Tamura’s function.”
 54b